stevegt/docker-nginx-letsencrypt-proxy/README.md

 - web:80
 - webadmin:8080

+XXX add TCP backend example

-With this [dpal/docker-nginx-letsencrypt-proxy](https://hub.docker.com/r/dpal/docker-nginx-letsencrypt-proxy/) image you can easly set up an NGINX reverse proxy and generate SSL certificates with certbot for your domains or subdomains, so that you can access these virtual hosts via a secure HTTPS connection.
+With this image you can easly set up an NGINX reverse proxy and generate SSL certificates with certbot for your domains or subdomains, so that you can access these virtual hosts via a secure HTTPS connection.
 For example with yourdomain.com:

 | ADDRESS       | VIRTUAL HOST                    |
 |---------------|---------------------------------|